anzi7/Data-analyst-projects/README.md

 The difference between married and single females is relatively smaller than the difference between married and single males.
 These patterns suggest that marital status may have a more pronounced impact on the bike purchase decision for males compared to females.

-10. Correlation Heatmap (Numeric Variables):
-Question: Use a heatmap to visualize the correlation matrix between numeric variables.
-What variables show a strong correlation, and how might this influence purchasing behavior?

-Ans: